alanlorenzetti/frtc/README.md

 e.g. S1_R1.fastq.gz

+Single-end or paired-end mode can be set in frtc.sh.
+This script was written using paired-end as default mode but you are able to change to single-end mode by setting **pairedend="n"** on **"CUSTOM VARIABLES"** section.

 **adap.fa** must be a fasta file containing what adapters would look like if they are sequenced.
 For more information, check https://support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html

 The file must look like: